inmyth/practice/ORACLE_JAVA8.md

 - `finally` without catch is legal
 - All exceptions are checked exceptions, except for those indicated by Error, RuntimeException, and their subclasses.
 - Errors and runtime exceptions are collectively known as unchecked exceptions.
+- Throwable has two subclasses : Exception and Error (unchecked)
+- SecurityException is not checked exception so no need to handle it in the calling method

 ## Java API
 - StringBuilder initial capacity is initial content + 16, unless explicitly declared in constructor